In an emergency call 999 and ask for Police then Mountain Rescue

 Scottish Mountain Rescue (SMR) is a membership organisation; we represent 25 Mountain Rescue Teams (MRTs) in Scotland.

 SMR is a registered charity SC045003, and operates under a constitution and works to represent, facilitate and support member MRTs.

+We are happy to answer any questions that you may have.
 For further information about our privacy policies please contact us by:

 Writing to Scottish Mountain Rescue, Glenmore Lodge, Glenmore, Aviemore, PH22 1QZ

 Scottish Mountain Rescue is committed to protecting your personal information; so when you contact us (for whatever reason) we want you to be confident about how your personal information will be looked after and used.

 The purpose of this policy is to let you know how we will process information we collect from you/about you or that you provide to us.

 We collect information from you in the following ways: